TEKJ02/CODSOFT/README.md

 # CODSOFT
-For all projects done while on internship with CodSoft
+For all projects completed while on internship with CodSoft